askiiart/gregory/docs/config-reference.md

   - Default is CPU's threads - 2
 - `max-jobs` (integer): The maximum number of jobs to be run at once
   - Default is 1
+- `data-dir` (string): The path to put data for job logs and stuff
+  - **Temporary**, will be removed once SQL database support is added

 **Multithreading notes (IMPORTANT)**: Gregory will first run compilation jobs, then packaging jobs for whatever programs are done, then run the `update-repo` for whichever distros are finished.
 For this reason, the distro names listed under `packaging` and `update-repo` *must* match.